K12-Analytics-Engineering/edfi/tutorial.md

 ![Ed-Fi](https://www.ed-fi.org/assets/2019/07/Ed-FiLogo-2.png)

-This tutorial will walk you through deploying the Ed-Fi API, ODS, and Admin App in Google Cloud.
+In this tutorial you will deploy the Ed-Fi API, ODS, and Admin App.
 Cloud SQL will be used for the ODS, and Cloud Run will be used for the API and Admin App.

 Your Ed-Fi API will run in `YearSpecific` mode allowing for your ODSes to be segmented by school year, but all accessible via the API.